kanmaytacker/system-design/demos/nosql/clickhouse.md

 ORDER BY (createdOn, id);
 ```

-!!! note This table uses the `MergeTree` engine, which is optimal for read-heavy analytical workloads.
+> This table uses the `MergeTree` engine, which is optimal for read-heavy analytical workloads.
 The data is partitioned by month (`createdOn`) and ordered primarily by `createdOn` and secondarily by `id` for efficient querying.

 ### Example Queries